 - A draft of your program will be sent back for proofreading and approval.
 The Production Office is not responsible for an incorrect program that has been approved.

 - 35 copies of each program will be supplied by the Production Office.
 Translations and other information must be supplied by the student.

-- Programs are printed 2 -3 days before a recital and may not be able to be re-printed closer to a recital date.
+- Programs are printed 1-2 days prior to the recital and may not be able to be re-printed closer to the recital date.